-The European envelope market has undergone a consolidation since 2011.
+The European envelope market is undergoing a continuous consolidation.
 The three largest envelope companies represent just more than 50 per cent of the total market.
 However, some of the major markets are still fairly fragmented.
 Bong believes that overcapacity in the industry has fallen slightly.